 What is involved in making the home environment safe?

-When caring at home for an ill, aging, or disabled person of any age, it is important to consider the safety of the home environment.
+When caring at home for an ill, aging, or disabled person of any age, it's important to think about home safety.
 The following checklist may be printed and used for home inspection.

 __ Install a smoke detector in the hallway outside of bedrooms.
 Check and change batteries regularly.